griffinbank/rules_clojure/README.md

   srcs = ["bar_test"])
 ```

-Delegates to `java_test`, using `rules-clojure.testrunner`. `clojure_test` uses `clojure.test` to run all tests in a single namespace.
+Delegates to `java_test`, using `rules-clojure.testrunner` as the main class. `clojure_test` uses `clojure.test` to run all tests in a single namespace.
 Note that bazel defines a test as a script that returns exit code 0, so each `clojure_test` is a separate JVM, which makes startup time relevant.

 ## tools.deps dependencies (optional)
-In your WORKSPACE
+In your WORKSPACE:
 ```
 load("@rules_clojure//:repositories.bzl", "rules_clojure_dependencies")
 rules_clojure_dependencies()